jdh4/singularity_notes/README.md

 ## gmsh

-Needed to build image then run ldd on binary then figure out which package provided the missing library.
+Needed to build image then run ldd on binary then figure out which package provided the missing libraries.

 ```
 Bootstrap: library